 |Summary:||Ad fraud malware found mostly in Android games and utility apps|

 What is Tekya?

-Tekya malware was discovered by Check Point Research, hiding in 56 apps that were downloaded over a million times.
+Tekya malware was discovered in February 2020 by Check Point Research, hiding in 56 apps that were downloaded over a million times.
 Most of these apps were games and puzzles aimed at children, although many of them were utilities apps such as calculators, cooking apps and translators.

 The apps themselves seemed innocent enough, with no malware code allowing them to bypass Google’s checks.
 However, the malware portion of the code was activated after the apps were downloaded, with the library updating after download.

 The malware then clicks on ads within the affected apps to collect a payout for the threat actors.
-This is thought to be the developers of Tekya, rather than the app developers, as the malware had been found in numerous apps by different developers.
+This is thought to be the developers of Tekya, also referred to as Haken, rather than the app developers, as this malware had been found in numerous apps by different developers.